KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

-It was written to extend `IJobRestClient` which is used to start some jobs in remote location.
-When job start is requested, job is queued.
-When resources are available job is transferred to running state.
-When job finishes execution it is moved to completed state. `IJobRestClient` has only two methods:
+It was written to extend `IJobRestClient` which is used to start some jobs in a remote location.
+When a job start is requested, the job is queued.
+When resources are available to start a job, it is transferred to a running state.
+When a job finishes execution it is moved to a completed state. `IJobRestClient` has only two methods:

-- `PostJobAsync` which sends request to start new job
+- `PostJobAsync` which sends a request to start a new job
-- `GetJobAsync` to retrieve summary of a job
+- `GetJobAsync` to retrieve a summary of a job
-This extension method sends request to start new job and returns when job is running (it is waiting for the time when job is queued).
-It helps simplify client code which is interested only in jobs which are running at the moment.
+This extension method sends a request to start a new job and returns when the job is running (it is waiting for the time when the job is queued).
+It helps simplify client code which is interested only in jobs that are running at the moment.

 Let's write some unit tests for it.